dhull/utility-scripts/README.md

 specify a second factor.
 If your second factor is 1Password's TOTP (time-based one-time passwords), this script will make authenticating (a little) easier.

+The script has two modes, one in which it outputs a list of environment variables for you to `eval` in your shell, and one it which it edits your AWS credentials file for you.
+See the script file itself for documentation.